2025 Pakistan floods: Northern Khyber Pakhtunkhwa floods

 Flash floods killed at least 32 people.
-In 48 hours, 19 deaths occurred in KP, including 13 in Swat (6 men, 5 women, 8 children).
+In 48 hours, 19 deaths (6 men, 5 women, 8 children) occurred in KP, including 13 in Swat.
 The victims included 18 members of the same extended family, a tourist group, of whom 12 bodies were recovered.
 Other provincial rain-related deaths included 2 in Charsadda and 1 in Shangla, raising the death toll.
 Rescue 1122, along with drones and boats, conducted extensive efforts in Swat, Malakand, and Shangla, rescuing dozens and searching intensively for missing persons two days after the floods.

 Damages include 56 houses (50 partially, 6 destroyed) in various districts, including Swat, Abbottabad, Charsadda, Malakand, Shangla, Lower Dir, and Torghar.
 Widespread landslides and flash floods also damaged roads and disrupted communities in mountainous regions.

-Punjab Information Minister Azma Bukhari slammed KP's handling of recovered bodies, stating that transporting them in garbage dumpers was 'deeply disrespectful."
+Punjab Information Minister Azma Bukhari slammed KP's handling of recovered bodies, stating that transporting them in garbage dumpers was "deeply disrespectful."
 She, along with the Punjab Assembly, called for CM Gandapur's moral resignation.
 Federal Information Minister Attaullah Tarar described the incident as a "governance failure," questioning why stronger leadership actions weren’t taken; KP Governor Faisal Karim Kundi echoed calls for Gandapur's resignation due to this "shameful failure".
 Social media footage of stranded tourists pleading for rescue stirred public anger over the absence of helicopters and the delayed response.
 While some defended limitations of KP's resources, others pointed out that the absence of provincial helicopters caused critical delays.
 Four senior Swat officials: Deputy Commissioner (DC) of Swat, Rescue 1122's district head, Zahidullah Khan, Tehsil Municipal Officer (TMO) of Khawazakhela and Assistant Commissioner (AC) Babuzai were suspended.
 Compensation of Rs 1.5 million announced for each victim’s family.
 Chief Secretary of Khyber Pakhtunkhwa Shahab Ali Shah acknowledged a '45‑minute window' to act and termed the response lapse as turning a "small mistake into a major tragedy."
 Following the tragedy, KP authorities imposed a complete ban on riverbed mining and launched a crackdown on illegal hotels, resorts, and other encroachments along the Swat River.
 A three-member committee led by the Assistant Commissioner of Bahrain was established to identify and remove structures violating the KP River Protection Act (2014).